Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging

 To address the above limitations, we propose integrating score-based generative priors into the message-passing framework for compressive imaging.
 This hybrid approach inherits the fast convergence and computational efficiency of message passing while fully leveraging the expressive power of learned score networks to capture complex image priors.
-Specifically, we exploit the fact that, at each iteration, message-passing algorithms construct an \ac{AWGN} observation of the ground-truth image.
+Specifically, we exploit the fact that, at each iteration, message-passing algorithms model the intermediate estimate as an \ac{AWGN} observation of the ground-truth image.
 This enables the direct use of the score network for denoising via Tweedie's formula~\cite{efron2011tweedie}, with only one forward pass needed per iteration.
 In addition, we employ a second-order score network~\cite{high_order_gradients, lu2022maximum} that outputs the diagonals of the log-density Hessian, allowing the calculation of the denoised variance required for message passing.
 These components together facilitate a turbo-type message-passing algorithm with score-based denoising, named \ac{STMP}.
 Owing to its \ac{PnP} structure, \ac{STMP} naturally adapts to different sampling ratios and measurement noise levels without requiring retraining.
 In practice, measurements are often quantized due to the finite precision of \ac{ADCs} and data storage constraints.
 Motivated by \ac{EP}~\cite{EP2001Minka} and its application to \ac{GLMs}~\cite{jiangzhu2018spl}, we extend \ac{STMP} to handle quantized measurements, resulting in the \ac{Q-STMP} algorithm. \Ac{Q-STMP} iteratively exchanges messages between \ac{STMP} and an additional dequantization module, each producing extrinsic estimates that serve as inputs to the other.
 Moreover, we characterize the asymptotic \ac{MSE} performance of \ac{STMP} and \ac{Q-STMP} via \ac{SE}.
-The main contributions and results of this paper are summarized as follows. \begin{itemize} \item We propose \ac{STMP}, a turbo-type message-passing algorithm that integrates score-based generative priors into \ac{TMP} for compressive imaging. \ac{STMP} achieves not only fast convergence but also high-fidelity reconstruction.
-Its asymptotic \ac{MSE} performance is accurately characterized by \ac{SE}. \item We develop \ac{Q-STMP} for quantized compressive image recovery, which couples \ac{STMP} with a \ac{MMSE} dequantization module.
-We derive the corresponding \ac{SE} recursions that precisely track its asymptotic behavior in the large-system limit. \item Extensive experiments on the FFHQ dataset \cite{ffhq} demonstrate that \ac{STMP} achieves state-of-the-art performance-complexity tradeoffs compared with denoising-based message passing, regularized linear regression, and score-based posterior sampling schemes. \Ac{Q-STMP} remains robust even under 1-bit quantization.
-Notably, both algorithms typically converge in fewer than 10 iterations. \end{itemize}
+The main contributions and results of this paper are summarized as follows.